solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 This change is backward compatible with previous versions, because validators only enter the new mode during new restart mode which is controlled by a command line argument.
-All current restart arguments like --wait-for-supermajority and --expected-bank-hash will be kept as is for now.
+All current restart arguments like `--wait-for-supermajority` and `--expected-bank-hash` will be kept as is.